And How to Fix It!

 You need to set up training sessions where you have your dog pay attention to something other than you on purpose and then ask for that sit, or down, or come.
 This will likely be quite difficult for your dog at first but with several lessons he will learn to pay attention to your commands even when he is really distracted by something out there in the real world.

 This video shows Cindy training her dog Chili just that.

-- Choose your distraction.
 Chili is very interested in toys so we chose that to ensure she would temporarily forget all about Cindy.
 You could also use a hot dog or length of string cheese if your dog was more interested in food than toys.

-- Toss the distracting item out ahead and give the dog only a foot or two of length on the long line you ask for a sit.
+Give the dog only a foot or two of length on the long line you ask for a sit.
 You may have to be patient, you may have to add a little pressure on the bum, you may have to repeat the command.

-- add in a recall before giving permission to go as Cindy does on the second repetition of this drill.
+Before giving permission to go as Cindy does on the second repetition of this drill.

-- Take it on the road.
 Good places to start are outside the fence of a dog park, on a community green belt trail where there is a steady stream of all types of passers by and your front door when you know someone will be coming.
 Have your dog on a long line and when his attention is diverted to a forbidden pleasure, ask for a sit or down, then have him recall for a toy or cookie and repeat as necessary.

 Now you really do have a model canine citizen!

 Hey you made it to the end of the article!